dydtnrkwkd/big_data_and_language_group7/README.md

 ### Excel files

-  All files contain words for each POS.
+  All (pos).xlsx files contain words for each POS.
 All the words are arranged in order of change.

   Only the words used more than 20 times were used.